Sort by:

 Comes as a 4 pack with 1 of each style, plus brown kraft paper envelope, tied with twine.
 Blank inside.

-Scientific Name: Gibasis Pellucida
+Scientific Name: Calathea roseopicta

-Common Name: Bridal Veil
+Common Name: Calathea roseopicta

 Care: Easy